What You Need to Know: History, Constitutionality, Usurping Powerby Kelly R. Smith

 Once seated, a supreme court justice can hang up his or her resume.
 There is no expiration term on this job unlike regular judges who must pander for your votes at each election cycle.
 The president appoints SCOTUS justices according to his or her political persuasion.
 For this reason some have argued that the ability to appoint supreme court justices is one of the most powerful tools that sitting presidents has.
 Presidential terms in office are fleeting, a mere four to eight years, but their policies embedded in their SCOTUS selection endure far beyond their years.

-This is the reason why President Obama’s appointment of Sonia Maria Sotomayor was so disturbing to constitutionally-opinionated Americans and even foreign-born critics.
-She indicated that she intended to pass rulings based on her personal sentiments (empathy, she said) rather than on the basics of the constitution which she is bound by oath to comply with and defend.
-This is to say, not even contemporary sentiments, no, just her own.
+This is the reason why President Obama’s appointment of Sonia Maria Sotomayor was so disturbing to constitutionally-aligned Americans and even foreign-born critics.
+She indicated that she intended to pass rulings based on her personal sentiments (“empathy,” she said) rather than on the basics of the constitution which she is bound by oath to comply with and defend.
+This is to say, not even contemporary sentiments, no, just her own as she defined herself, a woman of color.
+In other words, incrementally change the country based on her personal life experiences, not the citizens.

 An unabashed left-wing liberal radical, she also ruled against the Stolen Valor Act which prevents individuals from portraying themselves as armed forces heroes for false personal gain.
 This (from my perspective as a veteran) is a poor choice for this high office.
+What possible reason could the be to oppose this other to discredit veterans?
 Shame.

 So there’s that.